CorentinGaut/Geoserver-Setup-docker/README.md

 See [this page](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables---build-arg) for further instructions.

-For all the other variables shown in the geoserver setup section, you can directly change their value in the .env file.
+For all the other variables shown in the geoserver setup section, you can directly [set them in the docker run command or use an env file](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file).

 ## Developers